 Overhead and buried power lines

-In the grounds of some Churches and Places of Worship, there might be overhead or buried power lines.
-Sometimes, there is electrical distribution equipment (such as power transformers) owned and operated by the local Distribution Network Operator in the grounds of the Church or Place of Worship.
+Overhead power lines or buried cables provide mains power to buildings.
+Sometimes electrical distribution equipment (such as power transformers), which is owned and operated by the local Distribution Network Operator, may be sited in the grounds of a Church or Place of Worship.

 Further guidance on electrical safety regulations is available in an HSE publication, "Memorandum of guidance on the electricity at work regulations 1989".
 Guidance Note GS50, "Electrical safety at places of entertainment" also provides some useful additional information about the use of sound and lighting systems etc...